pigeaca/distributed-analyzer/README.md

 5. User can download a result via API Gateway (REST)

 ### Monitoring Flow
-1. All services emit metrics to Prometheus
+1. All components emit metrics to Prometheus
-2. All services send traces to Jaeger via OpenTelemetry
+2. All components send traces to Jaeger via OpenTelemetry
-3. All services log to centralized logging (Loki/FluentBit)
+3. All components log to centralized logging (Loki/FluentBit)
 4. AuditService records all significant actions (subscribes to AuditEvent)

 ## Protocol Buffers and gRPC